declanomara/eigentask/README.md

    - Update SQLAlchemy models.
    - Generate a migration: `./migrate.sh revision "Your message"`
    - Review and apply: `./migrate.sh upgrade`
-4) Ensure the app runs locally (Compose up + smoke test the feature).
-5) Open a PR with a concise description, screenshots if UI changes, and any migration notes (including backfill/ops steps if needed).
+5) Open a PR with a concise description, screenshots if UI changes, and any migration notes.

-Code style:

-- Python: keep code readable and explicit; prefer early returns; only catch exceptions you handle meaningfully.
-- TypeScript/Svelte: keep types clear; avoid `any`; colocate server actions with pages where practical.

-## Licensing
+# Licensing

-TBD.
+GNU Affero General Public License v3.
+See [LICENSE](LICENSE) for details.